B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewie_step_by_step.rst

 Please start by going through the following steps:

 - Install chewBBACA.
-Check :doc:`</user/getting_started/installation>` for instructions on how to install chewBBACA.
+Check :doc:`Installation </user/getting_started/installation>` for instructions
+  on how to install chewBBACA.
 - Download the ZIP file with the datasets and expected results for the tutorial `here <https://zenodo.org/record/7129300#.Yzb26_fTUUE>`_.
 - Uncompress the ZIP file (this will create a folder named ``chewBBACA_tutorial`` that has all